-When running news, this will create five different atom feeds (which are mirrored as HTML pages) under data/ rfc/news: One containing all documents, and four others that contain documents in a particular category (eg having a particular dcterms:subject value.
+When running news, this will create five different atom feeds (which are mirrored as HTML pages) under data/rfc/news: One containing all documents, and four others that contain documents in a particular category.

 Note: As you can see, the resulting HTML pages are a little rough around the edges.
 Also, there isn't currently any way of discovering the Atom feeds or HTML pages from the main site - you need to know the URLs.
 This will all be fixed in due time.